aakash-rajur/homelab/README.md

 ### csi

+> this was removed as we're using hostPath. keeping it around for reference

 1. install `extra/open-iscsi`, `core/nfs-utils`, `core/cryptsetup` and `core/device-mapper`
 2. update kernel modules by updating/appending the following and then rebuild your kernel with `mkinitcpio -P`. verify by issuing `lsmod | grep dm_crypt`